rkon404/sorting-algorithms/README.md

-Just a simple project to try out a websocket in Go
+Just a simple project to try out a websocket in Go and to visualize few sorting algorithms

 Go handles the calculations and sends updates through a websocket